megaadam/confgo/README.md

-Learning Go, and possibly, creating a new Edgeware `confcli`.
+Tinkering a little with Go, and possibly, creating a new Edgeware `confcli`.